tendermint/rust-abci/CONTRIBUTING.md

 ---
 Feature requests or bug reports can be posted as a (Github issue)[https://github.com/tendermint/rust-abci/issues/new].
 In the issue, please follow the template and describe to the best of your ability what you did, what you expected and what happened instead.

-## Working on Issues
----

-There are several ways to identify an area where you can contribute to Chain:

 If you'd like to solve a issue, please comment that you would like to claim the issue.
 This makes sure that no one else will work on it.

 ## Forking